LEED: LEED energy modeling

 Applicants have the option of achieving credit points by building energy models.
 One model represents the building as designed, and a second model represents a baseline building in the same location, with the same geometry and occupancy.
 Depending on location (climate) and building size, the standard provides requirements for heating, ventilation and air-conditioning (HVAC) system type, and wall and window definitions.
-This allows for a comparison with emphasis on factors that heavily influence energy consumption.
-The number of points achieved in this credit is proportional to the predicted energy savings.
+This allows for a comparison with emphasis on factors that heavily influence energy consumption when considering design decisions.

-This method has been criticized for inaccurately predicting actual energy usage.
-The USGBC admits that "current information indicates that most buildings do not perform as well as design metrics indicate.
-As a result, building owners might not obtain the benefits promised."

 LEED for Homes rating system

+The LEED for Homes rating system was first piloted in 2005.
+It has been available in countries including the U.S., Canada, Sweden, and India.
+LEED for Homes projects are low-rise residential.

-The process of the LEED for Homes rating system, available in the U.S., Canada and Sweden, differs significantly from the LEED NC rating system.
-LEED for Homes projects are low-rise residential and are required to work with either an American or a Canadian provider organization and a green rater.
+The process of the LEED for Homes rating system differs significantly from the LEED rating system for new construction.
+Unlike LEED, LEED for Homes requires an on-site inspection.
+LEED for Homes projects are required to work with either an American or a Canadian provider organization and a green rater.
 The provider organization helps the project through the process while overseeing the green raters, individuals who conduct two mandatory site inspections: the thermal bypass inspection and the final inspection.
-Although LEED for Homes is typically viewed by the construction industry as a simpler rating system than LEED NC, the latter does not require an on-site inspection.
 The provider and rater assist in the certification process but do not themselves certify the project.

-Performance

-Research papers provide most of what is known about the performance and effectiveness of LEED in two credit category areas: energy and indoor environment quality (IEQ).
-In one study of 953 New York City office buildings, 21 LEED certified buildings collectively showed no energy savings compared with non-LEED buildings, although LEED Gold buildings "outperformed other NYC office buildings by 20%".
-IEQ-related studies provide two contrasting results: the first used occupant survey results in 65 LEED buildings and 79 non-LEED buildings and concluded that occupants of both groups had equal satisfaction with the building overall and with the workspace.
-The second IEQ study used occupant interviews and physical site measurements at 12 LEED buildings to report superior indoor environment performance compared with 12 similar non-certified buildings.
+Professional accreditation

+In addition to certifying projects pursuing LEED, the Green Business Certification Inc. (GBCI) offers various accreditations to people who demonstrate knowledge of the LEED rating system, including LEED Accredited Professional (LEED AP), LEED Green Associate, and LEED Fellow.

+The Green Business Certification Inc. (GBCI) describes its LEED professional accreditation as "demonstrat[ing] current knowledge of green building technologies, best practices" and the LEED rating system to assure the holder's competency as one of "the most qualified, educated, and influential green building professionals in the marketplace."